Why Study with KU Slavic, German, and Eurasian Studies?

 The University of Kansas is the only university in the state to offer bachelor's and master's, as well as doctoral degrees in Slavic and Eurasian Languages and Literatures.
 Students interested in studying Bosnian/Croatian/Montenegrin/Serbian, Czech, German, Persian, Polish, Russian, Slovene, Turkish, and/or Ukrainian can choose courses in language, literature, culture, and linguistics that will prepare them for their future careers.

-With 14 tenured and tenure-track faculty members, the KU Slavic, German, and Eurasian department has a cozy, friendly atmosphere, yet represents an outstanding concentration of expertise.
+With 14 tenured and tenure-track faculty members, the KU Slavic, German, and Eurasian department has a friendly atmosphere, yet represents an outstanding concentration of expertise.
 Our department is internationally recognized for strengths in diverse areas of Slavic literary and cultural studies (including questions of empire, colonialism and postcoloniality, as well as gender and sexuality, as reflected in literature, film, and folklore) and linguistics (historical phonology, verbal categories, sociolinguistics, language contact and pragmatics).
 On the German side, our program is leading in second language accuisition and open access educational resources, which is paired with expertise in a variety of subjects from German modernity, art history, and migration.

 Our graduate students and faculty actively cooperate with other departments and units across campus, such as Jewish Studies, Film and Media Studies, Art History, Women, Gender, and Sexuality Studies, and numerous others.
 Our department allows and strongly encourages research across national boundaries and on interdisciplinary projects.
 The department is also a leader in teaching less-commonly taught Slavic and Eurasian languages.